mukeshdj/LU-Decomposition/README.md

 (ii) To find the LU Decomposition of a matrix
 /*
 Program to find the LU Decomposition of a matrix.
-Developed by: Rahul M R
+Developed by: MUKESH S
-RegisterNumber: 2305003005
+RegisterNumber: 2305002016
 */
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve